A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Introduction

-\paragraph{Our Results.} In this paper, we resolve the two issues above.
-We present a deterministic $(1+o(1))$-approximation $O(n^{1/2+o(1)}+\diam^{1+o(1)})$-time algorithm for this problem (the $o(1)$ term in the approximation ratio hides a $1/\polylog n$ factor and the $o(1)$ term in the running time hides an $O(\sqrt{\log{\log{n}} / \log{n}})$ factor).
-Our algorithm almost settles the status of this problem as its running time matches the lower bound of Das~Sarma~et~al.\ up to an $O(n^{o(1)})$ factor.
+In this paper, we resolve the two issues above.
+We present a deterministic $(1+o(1))$-approximation $(n^{1/2+o(1)}+\diam^{1+o(1)})$-time algorithm for this problem (the $o(1)$ term in the approximation ratio hides a $1/\polylog n$ factor, and the $o(1)$ term in the running time hides an $O(\sqrt{\log{\log{n}} / \log{n}})$ factor).
+Our algorithm almost settles the status of this problem as its running time matches the lower bound of Elkin~\cite{Elkin06} up to an $ n^{o(1)} $ factor.

 Since an $\alpha$-approximate solution to \sssp gives a $2\alpha$-approximate value of the network's {\em weighted diameter} (cf. \Cref{sec:prelim}), our algorithm can $(2+o(1))$-approximate the weighted diameter within the same running time.
-Previously, Holzer~et~al.~\cite{HolzerW12} showed that for any $\epsilon>0$, a $(2-\epsilon)$-approximation algorithm for this problem requires $\tilde \Omega(n)$ time.
+Previously, Holzer and Pinsker~\cite{HolzerP15} (building on~\cite{HolzerW12}) showed that for any $\epsilon>0$, a $(2-\epsilon)$-approximation algorithm for this problem requires $\tilde \Omega(n)$ time.
 Thus, the approximation ratio provided by our algorithm cannot be significantly improved without increasing the running time.
-The running time of our algorithm also cannot be significantly improved because of the lower bound of $\Omega(n^{1/2}/\log n+\diam)$ \cite{DasSarmaHKKNPPW12} for approximate \sssp which holds for any $\poly(n)$-approximation algorithm.

-Using the same techniques, we also obtain a deterministic $(1+o(1))$-approximation $O(n^{o(1)})$-time algorithm for the special case of {\em congested clique}, where the underlying network is fully-connected.
+Using the same techniques, we also obtain a deterministic $(1+o(1))$-approximation $ n^{o(1)} $-time algorithm for the special case of {\em congested clique}, where the underlying network is fully connected.
 This gives a positive answer to Problem~7.5 in \cite{Nanongkai-STOC14}.
-Previous algorithms solved this problem exactly in time $\tilde O(n^{1/2})$~\cite{Nanongkai-STOC14} and $\tilde O(n^{1/3})$~\cite{CensorHillelKKLPS15}, respectively, and $(1+o(1))$-approximately in time $O(n^{0.158})$~\cite{CensorHillelKKLPS15}\footnote{With this running time, \cite{CensorHillelKKLPS15} can in fact solve the all-pairs shortest paths problem.}.
+Previous algorithms solved this problem exactly in time $\tilde O(\sqrt{n})$~\cite{Nanongkai-STOC14} and $\tilde O(n^{1/3})$~\cite{CensorHillelKKLPS15}, respectively, and $(1+o(1))$-approximately in time $O(n^{0.158})$~\cite{CensorHillelKKLPS15}\footnote{With this running time, \cite{CensorHillelKKLPS15} can in fact solve the all-pairs shortest paths problem.
+See also \cite{LeGall16} for further developments in the direction of \cite{CensorHillelKKLPS15}.}.
+We can also compute a $(2+o(1))$-approximation of the weighted diameter within the same running time.
+The lower bound of Holzer and Pinsker~\cite{HolzerP15} also applies in this setting: Computing a $(2-o(1))$-approximation of the diameter requires $ \tilde \Omega(n) $ time in the worst case.